yid164/Aimsio-Java-Programming-Assignment/README.md

 # Aimsio Java Programming Assignment
 This project implements a simple web application that allows the user to create a hierarchy of activities for a project (Work break down structure).
+The UI is created using Vaadin framework version 8.10.

 ## Running the web application
 To run the project, make sure you have JDK and maven installed on your machine and then run the following command in the root directory of the project: